negz/nix/README.md

 * Use https://github.com/LnL7/nix-darwin to manage my Mac.
 * Use https://github.com/nix-community/home-manager to manage both environments.
 * Automatically create port forwards from host to guest Docker ports.
-* Use Nix to build https://github.com/lima-vm/vde_vmnet?
-Probably not worthwhile unless I also drop Tailscale.
-Guest -> host with `-netdev user` (user mode qemu networking) sees ~2.5GB/s without Tailscale, and ~500MB/s with it.